top of page

 When someone considers something, they engage in a process of examining, evaluating, or weighing the merits, implications, or significance of that subject matter.
 It involves taking into account various factors, such as evidence, opinions, consequences, or personal values, to arrive at a judgment, decision, or conclusion.
 Considering allows individuals to explore different angles, viewpoints, or possibilities, enabling them to form informed opinions or make thoughtful choices.
 This verb often implies a deliberate and thoughtful examination rather than a hasty or impulsive response.
 People consider matters in various contexts, including personal relationships, professional settings, academic pursuits, and moral dilemmas, as they seek to understand, evaluate, and make reasoned judgments about the world around them.

-Example sentences of consider
+Example sentences containing consider

 1. Before making a decision, it's important to consider all the available options.